Mr-Coxall/Air-Gapped-CS-Lab/hardware/README.md

 # Hardware

+## Servers

 The servers that were used were 3 x Dell Optiplex 5050s.
+Then we upgrade to 9 x Lenovo ThinkCentre M720q Tiny.
+### BIOS Settings

-Update BIOS to latest version:
+Update BIOS to latest version
-  - 1.30 at time

 Changes to BIOS:
   - reset to "BIOS Defaults"